November 2007 (Part 1)

 Can you please help me to get in touch with a large number of Qigong masters so that I can try to get better?
 The scientists found that while even one person can send a strong intention, the larger the number of people sending healing energy, the better it works.
 There are also many other elements that they found to make healing more successful if you would like to know them.
 I think that when I get better that it will be an awesome example for you guys to show the true power of Qi and it will definitely help you to promote your beliefs.

 I am sorry to hear of your condition.

-You seem to think that qigong masters spent much time to master qigong just to sit around waiting for you to ask them send you qi.
+You seem to think that qigong masters spent much time just to sit around waiting for you to ask them send you qi.
 I am sorry you are much mistaken.

 Masters who can transmit qi over a great distance are very rare.
-It demands great skills and is is draining on the masters.
-Besides a few of my senior disciples and me I only know of only one other masters who can transmit qi over great distances.
+It demands great skills and is draining on the masters.
+Besides a few of my senior disciples and me, I only know of only one other master who can transmit qi over great distances.
 He is the great master Sifu Yan Xin from China.
 I am sure there are many more, but I don't know them.